zzenonn/CoursePages/index.md

 So again, be careful who you share links with.

 3. **Feel free to reach out to me if you have any questions.** I reply fastest via chat, but email is also okay.
-For more complex questions, I highly recommend putting them on the [Contempo Wiki](https://moodle.ateneo.edu/mod/wiki/view.php?id=15046).
-I check the Wiki regularly for questions, and will answer them in more detail on the Wiki.
-At the same time, for participation points, **other students are free and encouraged to answer the questions of their peers**.
-This will contribute to your class participation grade.
+You can also ask questions anonymously via the AnonymityBot.

 **P.S.** I *detest* it when students message or email with just "Can I ask a question?" and then wait for me to say yes.
 This is what happens when you do that